Words for All Souls

 Occasional pieces for the congregation of All Souls, Langham Place, central London

-I was a member of the congregation at All Souls - at that time the "evangelical cathedral" of London - from late 1980 until the end of 1985, during which time I shared the leadership of various activities and music, and met and married Tessa.
+I was a member of the congregation at All Souls - at that time the "evangelical cathedral" of London - from late 1980 until the end of 1985, during which time I shared the leadership of various activities and met and married Tessa.

-I fell into the role of "bard" by documenting various events and personal histories in song or rhyme to a greater or (usually) lesser degree of accuracy.
-Michael Lawson, who was curate and Director of Pastoring at the time, started the process by asking me to report to the weekly prayer meeting on a training weekend "in any way I liked", so I wrote the Pilgrim Hall Calypso.
+I fell into the role of 'bard' by documenting various events and personal histories in song or rhyme to a greater or (usually) lesser degree of accuracy.
+Michael Lawson, who was curate and Director of Pastoring at the time, started it by asking me to report to the weekly prayer meeting on a training weekend "in any way I liked", so I wrote the Pilgrim Hall Calypso.
 Somewhere there may exist a copy of my farewell tribute for Michael: all I remember is that it contained the comment on his dietary regime "He was a pastor eating pasta past a point of no return".
 If anyone has it...

-At the time the form, rendered with a mock Jamaican accent), was unremarkable, but would now be considered politically incorrect.
+At the time the form, rendered with a mock Jamaican accent, was unremarkable, but would now be considered politically incorrect.